idchrono/dev-container/readme.md

 ```

 ## add preinstalled components to dev container
-you can add all conponents you need to install in dev.dockerfile
+you can add all components you need to install in dev.dockerfile

 ## develop inside container (vs code)
 - open "vs code"